cambridge/thesis/README.md

 Now you can start writing your thesis using the `thesis.tex` file.

-Finally, build the `PDF` document by running one of the following in the command line:
+Finally, build the `PDF` document by running the following in the command line:

     make

+If you're using the `glossaries` package, try using these:

     ./makepdf
     ./makeps

+The above scripts work around a bug in the supplied makefile (i.e., the makefile forgets to rebuild the glossary index when pages change between LaTeX build runs).

 ## How will it look like?